denoland/manual/getting_started/permissions.md

 #### Subprocess permissions

-Subprocesses very powerful, and can be a little scary: they access system resources irregardless of the permissions you granted to the Deno process that spawns them.
+Subprocesses are very powerful, and can be a little scary: they access system resources irregardless of the permissions you granted to the Deno process that spawns them.
 The `cat` program on unix systems can be used to read files from disk.
 If you start this program through the `Deno.run` API it will be able to